ozmago/JPEGX/README.md

   - Duration
     - Pricing Oracles will be used to establish Strike Price
     - Bonding curves will define strike to premium price for multiple options
-- Martket price will be retrieved by Oracles
+- Martket price will be retrieved by <a href="https://tellor.io/"> Tellor Oracle </a>
 - Bonding curves will be used to define premiums
 - Smart Contract governs the option expiry and distribution of profit shares to writers or of strike:market price differential to callers
 - To distribute the shares of NFT pool's premiums to NFT owners, <a href="https://docs.superfluid.finance/superfluid/developers/interactive-tutorials/instant-distribution">Superfluid IDA</a> is used